Ewpratten/DirAS/README.md

 | jmpf     | jmpf 20     | jumps forward 20 instructions (not yet supported)                                   |
 | jmpb     | jmpb 40     | jumps backwards 40 instructions (not yet supported)                                 |

+## Registers
+The registers: r0 - r9 can be used for whatever you would like.
+The registers: e0 - e9 are used for calling functions and other system calls.
+The register: e1 is for storing a return value.
+Do not edit directly, use the `ret` mnemonic.

 ## Building a program
 To build a program for the Dirobium emulator, use:
 ```